10 of the best lossless tracks to stream on Apple Music

 And now, here's the playlist.
 This is our pick of the best lossless tracks to stream on Apple Music right now, all in one place.
 As long as you have an Apple Music subscription, you're all set.
 Enjoy!

 Want to suggest a few Apple Music Lossless audio tracks we really ought to add?
 Please do.
-A love of music is a prerequisite of a job at What Hi-Fi? and we are always receptive to new artists, as well as established acts whose music has, on streaming services like Apple Music, Tidal and Qobuz, been opened up and can now be celebrated anew in lossless quality.
+A love of music is a prerequisite for a job at What Hi-Fi? and we are always receptive to new artists, as well as established acts whose music has, on streaming services such as Apple Music, Tidal and Qobuz, been opened up and should be celebrated anew in lossless quality.

 MORE: